 If you’ve been a follower of Haute Happenings for any time at all, you may have noticed that foster care is near and dear to our hearts.

-We became a licensed foster familyin 2015 (when our biological daughters were 2 and 4), and this year we’re celebrating a beautiful addition to our forever family.
-Our third daughter officially became a Brown at the end of October!
+We became a licensed foster family in 2015 (when our biological daughters were 2 and 4), and this year we’re celebrating a beautiful addition to our forever family.
+Our third daughter officially became a Brown in 2017!

-We’re cherishing this season and feeling thankful that our daughter has the permanence and stability that every child deserves.
+We’re cherishing this season and feeling thankful that our daughters have the permanence and stability that every child deserves.

 This year, we’re celebrating our daughter’s adoption by asking you to get involved.
 We want to draw attention to the need for advocacy for foster children and the need for more foster parents.